-OMCP is a voluntary program for long-term and life-term offenders.
-It provides training and certification to become a Certified Offender Mentor for Alcohol and Other Drug (AOD) counseling.
-Upon graduating from the OMCP, the Certified Offender Mentors are assigned as co-facilitators in Substance Use Disorder Treatment (SUDT) programs throughout all adult institutions.
+The Offender Mentor Certification Program (OMCP) is a voluntary program for long-term and life-term offenders.
+This program provides them with the training and certification needed to become Alcohol and other Drug (AOD) Counselors.
+Upon graduating from the OMCP, these Offender Mentors are assigned as co-facilitators in Cognitive Behavioral Treatment programs throughout all adult institutions.

-Upon completion of training and internship hours, Certified Offender Mentors can obtain a counseling certification from a certifying organization recognized by the Department of Health Care Services, which can be used to obtain employment upon release.
+At the completion of training, and required internship hours, mentors can earn milestone credit, educational merit credit and obtain an AOD Certification from a certifying organization recognized by the Department of Health Care Services.
+The certification can be used to obtain employment upon release.

-To be considered for the OMCP, each candidate must have:
+To be considered for the OMCP, each offender must meet the following eligibility criteria:

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram